Self-driving cars are one thing.

 Ulloa and his team began a study in 2014 transmitting short electrical pulses via acupuncture needles into mice with sepsis.

-Prior to Ulloa’s treatment via electroacupuncture, there had been no successful way to treat or prevent this life-threatening infection that kills a year.
+Prior to Ulloa’s treatment via electroacupuncture, there had been no successful way to treat or prevent this life-threatening infection that kills

 Use of this technology

 Ulloa’s electroacupuncture work highlights the potential this form of treatment could have on other conditions, including diabetes.

 A 2014 study published in the medical journal Acupuncture in Medicine and written by Phillip V. Peplow, reported: “The glucose-lowering effect and increased insulin sensitivity associated with EA-metformin administration is governed, at least in part, by its ability to stimulate the activation of GLUT4 via upregulation of MAPK expression.”